What is the ATO GIC?: Learn About the General Interest Charge

 GIC Rates and How Often They Change

-The GIC rate is reviewed and updated by the ATO regularly, usually on a quarterly basis.
-The rate is based on the Australian Government’s borrowing rate plus a margin for administrative costs.
-As of writing (May 2025), the GIC annual rate is 11.17% per annum, but this can change in the following quarter.
-Taxpayers should stay updated on any changes to the GIC rate, as this will directly affect how much interest is charged on their tax debts.
+The ATO checks the GIC rate and makes changes to it on a regular basis, usually every three months.
+The rate is the same as the Australian Government’s borrowing rate, plus a little extra to cover administrative costs.
+The GIC annual rate is 10.78% as of August 2025, but this could change in the next quarter.
+Taxpayers should keep an eye on any changes to the GIC rate, since this will have a direct impact on how much interest they have to pay on their tax debts.

 How the ATO Calculates General Interest Charge